Get Certified CPR 1hr, First Aid 2hr + ONLINE

 Learn the fundamental steps of CPR and other lifesaving first aid procedures, such as how to use an automated external defibrillator (AED), DRSABCD, choking management, wound care, and more.

-With our CPR training course, you will have the knowledge, skills, and confidence to respond in the event of an emergency.
+With our CPR course Hobart, you will have the knowledge, skills, and confidence to respond in the event of an emergency.

 For more information, visit our course page or contact us at courses@firstaidpro.com.au.